bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-06-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #28848][] bugfix, Change up submitpackage results to return results for all transactions FIXME:glozow
+- [Bitcoin Core #28848][] updates the `submitpackage` RPC to be more helpful when any transaction fails.
+Instead of throwing a `JSONRPCError` with the first failure, it returns results for each transaction whenever possible.

 - [LDK #2540][] Route blinding FIXME:bitschmidty